The64thGamer/cheeseepedia/content/wiki/2024 CEC Future Planning Survey.md

 The **_2024 Chuck E. Cheese Future Planning Survey**_ was a survey released on March 25, 2024 asking customers and fans of Chuck E. Cheese's their thoughts on the future plans for the company.

-The survey focuses on four major areas: opinions on the [[Munch's Make Believe Band Residency]] at [[Northridge, CA (8425 Reseda Blvd)]], 5 different options for a differently themed CEC location- with one including an expanded version of the Residency, opinions on a CEC Fan Club with exclusive offerings, and what the company should do to celebrate its 50th anniversary in 2027.
+The survey focuses on four major areas: opinions on the [Munch's Make Believe Band Residency]({{< ref "wiki/Munch's Make Believe Band Residency.md" >}}) at [Northridge, CA (8425 Reseda Blvd)]({{< ref "wiki/Northridge, CA (8425 Reseda Blvd).md" >}}), 5 different options for a differently themed CEC location- with one including an expanded version of the Residency, opinions on a CEC Fan Club with exclusive offerings, and what the company should do to celebrate its 50th anniversary in 2027.

 ## History ##
 Chuck E. Cheese would experience financial hardship in 2023, causing cuts to their new menu items- which at the time were consistently around 5 per year, a cut to programming for new shows, and stores closing.
-This culminated in the December 2023 report of CEC's parent company looking to sell the brand and its assets.<ref>https://www.reuters.com/markets/deals/restaurant-chain-chuck-e-cheese-explores-sale-sources-2023-12-15/</ref> CEC would do a few marketing pushes around the same time, being of the 'New Adult Menu'<ref>https://www.restaurantdive.com/news/chuck-e-cheese-grown-up-menu/702778/</ref> and a [\2](\1) News from the company however would severely die down by the end of January.
+This culminated in the December 2023 report of CEC's parent company looking to sell the brand and its assets.<ref>https://www.reuters.com/markets/deals/restaurant-chain-chuck-e-cheese-explores-sale-sources-2023-12-15/</ref> CEC would do a few marketing pushes around the same time, being of the 'New Adult Menu'<ref>https://www.restaurantdive.com/news/chuck-e-cheese-grown-up-menu/702778/</ref> and a  News from the company however would severely die down by the end of January.

 On March 25, 2024 at 5:02PM CDT, _Mark Kupferman_, a recent hire from November 2023 as the new Chief Insights and Marketing Officer<ref>https://www.prnewswire.com/news-releases/cec-entertainment-appoints-mark-kupferman-as-new-chief-insights--marketing-officer-for-chuck-e-cheese-brand-301977544.html</ref>, would make a post to the _r/chuckecheese_ subreddit titled 'Planning Survey from Chuck E. Cheese'<ref>https://www.reddit.com/r/chuckecheese/comments/1bnqhvg/planning_survey_from_chuck_e_cheese/</ref>.
 The post would note:<blockquote>'As we embark on an exciting phase of long-range planning, your insights as dedicated fans are incredibly important to us.
 We're exploring new ideas and would love to hear your thoughts.'</blockquote>This would be the only place the survey would be posted, signaling to have it reach outside the general customer base and extent to communities and fans of the brand.
 While the reddit post itself did not gain much traction, the survey would quickly be spread throughout the animatronics community.

 ## Survey Transcription ##
 Due to the page being dynamically loaded, a transcription is provided for archival.
 The Numbered lists are for single-answer points, and the bullet points are for multi-choice.
 At two points the survey splits into different sections based on what you have selected.

 ### Opening Page ###
 <blockquote>Welcome and thank you for joining our survey.
 Your opinions are invaluable to us as we navigate through important planning stages.
 Your feedback will help shape our future decisions.
 The survey will take approximately 5 minutes.
 We appreciate your time and insights!

 This survey is anonymous and your responses cannot be traced back to you (all respondents received the exact same survey link).
 Your candid feedback is greatly appreciated.</blockquote>

 ### Page 1 ###
 <blockquote>How would you describe your level of fandom for Chuck E. Cheese?

 # I'm a super fan; Chuck E. Cheese is a big part of my life